LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

    - *McKenna wrote about the origins <ins>**of** human language.</ins>*
    - *She is the CEO <ins>**of** the company.</ins>*
    - *A group <ins>**of** students</ins> gathered in the hall.*
+4. Question
+   - HS: I am not sure how to treat the pronoun+*of*+NP cases (e.g., a lot of you, each of you, many of you...)

 ## 3-2-4. other prepositional phrases as noun post-modifier
 1. Descriptions